castlhoo/Amazon-Personalized-Recommendation-System/README.md

 **Matrix Completion** is a technique used in recommendation systems to **fill in missing values** in the user-item matrix.
 Most users rate only a few products.
 So we assume the overall user-item matrix is low-rank and try to complete the matrix by estimating missing entries using techniques like matrix factorization.

 We generate all possible user-product pairs to simulate this matrix.

+### Why Matrix Completion?

+In real-world recommendation systems, most of the user-item interactions are missing — that is, users only rate a small subset of products.
+In our dataset, we had over 12 million missing values.
+Matrix completion allows us to mathematically estimate the missing ratings under the assumption that user preferences and item characteristics lie in a low-dimensional space.
+This is fundamental in collaborative filtering and is widely used in platforms like Netflix and Amazon.

+By simulating the entire user-product interaction matrix and estimating the missing values, we can recommend products that the user has not yet rated but is likely to enjoy.

 ### Step 1: Exploding User IDs